borilla/object-pool/README.md

 ```

 ### Allocating an item

 ```javascript
 // get a [new or released] item from the pool var myItem = myPool.allocate('arg1', 'arg2');
 ```
-* Internally, constructor will effectively be called as `new MyType()` or `MyType.apply(item)` depending on whether we're creating a new item or reallocating a previously released one respectively
+* Internally, the module will effectively call `new MyType()` or `MyType.apply(item)` depending on whether we're creating a new item or reallocating a previously released one
-* In either case, any arguments provided to `allocate()` will be passed to the constructor function
+* In either case, any arguments sent to `allocate()` will be also passed to the constructor function

 ### Releasing an item

 ```javascript
 // release myItem for reallocation myPool.release(myItem);
 ```
-* Will mark the released item as no longer used so make it available for reallocation
+* Will mark the released item as no longer used, thus make it available for reallocation
+* Trying to release an item that has already been released will throw an **error**

-### Iterating through allocated items
+### Iterating through items

 ```javascript
 // loop through all currently allocated items myPool.forEach(function (item) {
 	... // do something with item
 });
 ```
-* Will call provided callback for all currently allocated items
+* Will call provided callback function for all currently allocated items
 * Items will not necessarily be in the same **order** as they were allocated
 * Calling any other method on `myPool` during the `forEach` loop will throw an **error**

-### Removing released items from pool
+### Removing released items

 ```javascript
 // allow released items to be garbage collected myPool.clean();
 ```
 * If we've allocated and released a lot of items we might want some memory back after all

-### Getting info on pool
+### Getting info about pool

 ```javascript
 // get info object
 myPool.info(); // eg { allocated: 10, released: 5 }